Prep cross country: Hempstead's Leitzen, Winger sweep Jim Boughton Invite titles

 “I think we ran really well today,” said Moran, ranked 11th in Class 3A.
 “Coming after last week, I think we all were mad with our times because the course was tough (at Fillmore Fairways in Cascade).
 Winning this I think is a big confidence builder with all the great competition here.

 “I was disappointed with my last race.
-Mentally, this will do a lot for me and just have a much better mindset.
+Mentally, this will do a lot for me to just have a much better mindset.
 It’s a confidence builder moving forward.”

 Izzy Gorton led Senior with a fourth-place 19:23.
 The Rams are planning their best move of attack heading forward, as top runner Lilly Schmidt — who finished third overall at state last fall — is dealing with an injured ankle and is week-to-week.
 Schmidt tried racing on Thursday but couldn’t finish.